sway

 For venues

-Sway gives student-dense venues visibility into repeat behavior — who comes back, which events create regulars, what nights build habits.
+Sway gives student-dense venues visibility into repeat behavior — how many come back, which nights build habits.
 All without replacing existing systems.

 What Sway is not